prashantsharma31/spacexReactSSR/README.md

 ## Getting Started

 This project created for a  Server Side Rendering with React hooks for SpaceX record data.
+It covers React Hooks, server side rendering ,redux with redux-thunk and unit test cases

 ### Installing